ramirocrego/my_website/content/projects/_index.md

 - block: markdown
   id: section-1
   content:
-    title:
+    title: Joining the team
-    subtitle:
     text: If you are a passionate and self-motivated student interested in conservation biology and/or ecology and looking for opportunities to conduct a Master's or Ph.D. at University College Cork, contact me with your ideas, interests, and CV.
 I do not currently have funding but I am willing to support fellowship applications.
-Make sure your interest and motivation comes along clear, make your research, basically, make sure your email stands out and does not look like a generic email created by AI.
+Make sure your interests and motivations comes along clear in your message and make sure your email stands out and does not look like a generic email created by AI.
   design:
     columns: '1'
     spacing: